Business

 slide1

-Reghin, in Mures county, is the home of musical instruments.
+Reghin, in the county of Mures, is the home of musical instruments.
 The oldest, largest and most famous musical instrument factory here is HORA.
-The musical instruments produced at HORA reach over 100 countries worldwide and more than 80% of the factory's production is exported.
+The musical instruments produced at HORA reach more than 100 countries around the world and more than 801TPTP3T of the factory's output is exported.

-To find out more about the place and the people who make the wood sing, we spoke to Nicolae Bâzgan, the factory manager.
+To find out more about the place and the people who make the wood sing, we spoke to Nicolae Bâzgan, the factory's director.

 WoodIndustry.News: When was your first encounter with the factory and musical instruments?

-Nicolae Bâzgan: My first encounter with the musical instrument factory was on 15 June 1965 when, as a fresh engineer, I was assigned to the Reghin Wood Industrialization Combine (CIL).
+Nicolae Bâzgan: My first encounter with the musical instrument factory was on June 15, 1965 when, as a new engineer, I was assigned to the Wood Industrialization Combine (CIL) Reghin.

 RdL: What was the beginning of musical instruments in Reghin?

-RdL: Briefly, what was the factory's journey from a woodworking mill to today's HORA?
+RdL: In a nutshell, what was the mill's journey from a wood-processing combine to today's HORA?

-NB: The production of instruments has increased year after year, favoured both by large resources of resonance wood and, above all, by highly qualified and disciplined staff.
-In 1966 the new factory with a capacity of 20,000 musical instruments was put into operation.
-In 1970 a new factory with a capacity of 40,000 instruments was inaugurated and in 1980 another factory with a capacity of 80,000 instruments.
-In 1967 I was appointed head of the musical instrument factory in the CIL, which has since become the Wood Processing Company (IPL).
+NB: The production of instruments increased year by year, favored both by the large resources of resonance wood and, above all, by the highly qualified and disciplined staff.
+In 1966, the new factory with a capacity of 20,000 pieces of musical instruments came into operation.
+In 1970 a new factory was opened with a capacity of 40,000 instruments and in 1980 another factory with a capacity of 80,000 instruments.
+In 1967 I was appointed head of the musical instruments factory at CIL, which in the meantime became the Wood Processing Enterprise (IPL).
 In 1990 IPL was renamed AMIS.
-Both IPL Reghin and the "heir" AMIS, operated as a combined company, manufacturing furniture as well as musical instruments.
-In 1991, for strictly professional reasons, the musical instrument part of AMIS withdrew and since then we have been operating as HORA, manufacturing wooden musical instruments (violins, guitars, mandolins, țambales, naiolas, xylophones, balalaiques, educational instruments, accessories, spare parts, etc.).
-So far we have produced over 4,320,000 musical instruments.
+Both IPL Reghin and the "heir" of AMIS, operated as a combined factory, manufacturing furniture as well as musical instruments.
+In 1991, for strictly professional reasons, the musical instruments part withdrew from AMIS and since then we have been operating as HORA, a company specialized in the manufacture of wooden musical instruments (violins, guitars, mandolins, mandolins, cymbals, bagpipes, xylophones, balalaikas, educational instruments, accessories, spare parts, etc.).
+Up to now we have produced over 4,320,000 musical instruments.

-RdL: What is now the star tool of production?
+RdL: What is now the star tool of the production?

 NB: Our star instrument is the acoustic guitar with preamp and EQ (equalizer).